Alicante Tram: Future expansion

-The underground section is planned to continue westward to Estación Multimodal serving the Adif station (and a possible relocation of the bus station).
+The underground section is planned to continue westward to Estación Multimodal (Estació Multimodal) serving the Adif station (and a possible relocation of the bus station).
 This was originally delayed, but in April 2022 President of the Valencian Government Ximo Puig committed funds to progress this extension.

 On the other hand, there are plans to extend the tram-train service in different places: